mani-shailesh/satimage/README.md

    ```

    The predictions of income levels using predicted developmental parameters will be written to `data/pd_tehsil_income.csv`.
 The predictions of income levels using actual values of the developmental parameters will be written to `data/cd_tehsil_income.csv`.

+   Information about headers of the data files is available in `data/income_header_detail.txt`.

 6. To compare the predicted income levels above against ground truth values, and to calculate the accuracy of povery prediction, use:
    ```python
    secc.compare_income_predictions('../data/data_tehsil_income.csv', '../data/pd_tehsil_income.csv')  # For model trained on predicted data, model P.D.
    secc.compare_income_predictions('../data/data_tehsil_income.csv', '../data/cd_tehsil_income.csv')  # For model trained on census data, model C.D.
    ```

 #### Filter Responses